 Guidelines and Procedures

-The Disciplinary Committee will be composed of five members; the Atom Coach, the Mite Coach, the Squirt Coach, the Pee Wee Coach and theBantam Coach.
+The Disciplinary Committee will be composed of five members; the 6U Coach, the 8U Coach, the 10U Coach, the 12U Coach and 14U Coach.
 At least two of whom will be neutral parties with no children playing on either team involved in the discrepancy.

 The Vice President and a member of the Referee Association will serve as non-voting